zoctarine/vscode-fiction-writer/docs/metadata.md

 # Icons

-!!! setting "`markdown-fiction-writer.metadata.categories.icons`"
+!!! setting "Metadata > Categories: Icons"
+    - Key: `markdown-fiction-writer.metadata.categories.icons`
-    Predefined category icons, with the possiblity to add any number of new ones.
+    - Predefined category icons, with the possiblity to add any number of new ones.

 Sets icons for categories in the **Metadata View**.